swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Privilege Escalation.md

 ### Passwords in unattend.xml

-Location of the unattend.xml files
+Location of the unattend.xml files.

 ```powershell
 C:\unattend.xml